 Thank you so much for introducing your name sake method to modern civilization.
 Even though your machines look like a bunch of torture devises, they are quite useful, and seem to work.
 That’s really helpful.
 You’re a real gem.

 What this letter doesn’t say is that Mr. Pilates’ burned a big hole in my wallet, real quick.
 I had a brilliant idea, a more cost effective idea; I decided to spend all of my money at once to become a certified Pilates instructor!
 I wouldn’t have to pay for another Pilates class again!
 That made way more sense!!
 Wrong… so wrong.
 My naivety got bitch slapped.
-Jumping into a certification course like that was a huge time commitment, focusing on an anatomical vocabulary that may as well have been Japanese (which I don’t speak.)
+Jumping into a certification course like that was a huge time commitment, focusing on an anatomical vocabulary, a language I don’t speak.
 Never the less, I was determined to successfully complete my expensive whim in becoming a Pilates instructor.
 My word is my bond.
 I will admit, however, there were many times during my training where I definitely stuck out like a sore thumb, as I so often do.
 Everyone in my class had some sort of physically educative background, whether it was dance, physical therapy, or personal training.
 I was like, “Ummm, hi.
 I style wigs… I can totally tell you which hair products would work best on your hair!
 I can also freestyle ballet, like, really well… On drugs.”